 Are oats processed?

-Oats are processed into many different forms.
-Steel cut, rolled oats and quick oats are the most common types of oats, however they are not the only ones.
+Oats are processed in many different forms.
+Steel cut, rolled oats and quick oats are the most common types of oats, however, they are not the only ones.

-The processed include shelled, cracked, steamed, rolled, and milled.
-Sizes can range from whole oat groats to old fashioned rolled oats and also finely ground oat flours.
+The different processes include shelled, cracked, steamed, rolled, and milled.
+Sizes can range from whole oat groats to old-fashioned rolled oats and also finely ground oat flours.

 How do you eat oats?

-If you’re looking for a way to spruce up your oatmeal, browse through this list of oatmeal toppings for inspirations to use in your next meal.
+If you’re looking for a way to spruce up your oatmeal, browse through this list of oatmeal toppings for inspiration to use in your next meal.

 What is the healthiest oatmeal?